CYBER NEWS

 "Until now, cybersecurity tools based on Endpoint Detection and Response technology have been a guarantee of protection against computer attacks.
 Unfortunately, hackers are now finding ways around it.

 Last week, experts from the British government's cybersecurity agency sounded the alarm, declaring that the proliferation of hacking tools is out of control.
-The news proves them right, as it is one of the best cybersecurity tools on the market offered by Microsoft that is gradually being bypassed by hackers.Known as Endpoint Detection and Response (EDR), this technology is used in high-performance cybersecurity tools.
-Designed to spot the first signs of malicious activity on all machines serving as endpoints (such as computers) in a computer network, they then block threats before intruders can steal data or lock down machines. ... "
+The news proves them right, as one of the best cybersecurity tools on the market, offered by Microsoft, is gradually being bypassed by hackers.Called Endpoint Detection and Response (EDR), literally endpoint detection and response in the language of Molière, this technology is used in high-performance cybersecurity tools.
+Designed to spot the first signs of malicious activity on all machines that serve as endpoints (such as computers) in a computer network, they then block threats before intruders can steal data or lock down machines. ... "

 Are our companies sufficiently resilient in the face of today's cyber risks?

-" Only 7% of French organizations have a sufficiently "mature " cybersecurity posture to defend themselves against the threats of the hybrid world.
+" Only 7% of French organizations have a sufficient cybersecurity posture " mature " to defend against the threats of the hybrid world.

 Companies have moved from a fixed mode of operation, where employees use devices in a single location via a static network, to a hybrid world where connections are made with multiple devices on different networks, via applications in the cloud, generating huge amounts of data.